Molloy University logo

 School of Education and Human Services

-Provides undergraduate, master's, and doctoral programs in Education, Clinical Mental Health Counseling, and Social Work, with its education programs accredited by CAEP and a Doctor of Education program part of the Carnegie Project on the Education Doctorate.
+Offers bachelor's, master's, and doctoral programs in Education, Clinical Mental Health Counseling, and Social Work, with its doctoral program part of the Carnegie Project and education programs accredited by CAEP.

 🔬